Joaquín Torres-García: 1920

-Torres-García visited Paris for a second time with thirty-two crates of paintings after an encounter with his friend Picasso, who advised him to remain there: "Do not to go to America, because it will be like leaping into a void".
-His work evolved from classicism to Cubism, as Picasso's work did the reverse.
-Wanting to experience a modern city, Torres-García traveled to New York with the intention of staying for two years.
+Torres-García visited Paris for a second time with thirty-two crates of paintings, his intention was to travel to United States.
+In Paris he met with Picasso, who advised him to remain in Paris: "Do not to go to America, because it will be like leaping into a void".

+In comparing their work, they discovered that his style shifted from classicism to Cubism, while Picasso's took the opposite path.
+Torres-García traveled to New York.
+"He determined to take the pulse of the greatest and most modern of cities, New York."

+"Despite being one of the most important artists of the moment, Torres García did not lull, and in 1920 he went to New York to continue exploring what they called modernity and began to cling to the ephemeral and temporal, what he drew in the city of skyscrapers connects with what John Dos Passos reflected in Manhattan Transfer."
+He drew all, cityscapes, featuring bridges, boats, cars, and people.
+He also wrote the manuscript *New York*, which he completed in Paris in 1926.
+He met everyone, visited speakeasies, published articles, and even painted theater scenery.

 He lived in Manhattan: first on 49th Street, then on 14th Street and finally on West 29th Street.
-Torres-García continued his series of sketchbooks of the cities he visited, reflecting the city's movement and atmosphere.
 He painted a series of portraits, including one of Joseph Stella.
-Torres-García depicted Broadway's cityscape and people.
+Alongside partners like Gertrude Vanderbilt Whitney and others, he revised a version of his Artistic Toys he had originally created in Barcelona through a company called Alladin Toys.

 He exhibited at the Whitney Studio gallery and the Society of Independent Artists with Stuart Davis and Stanisław Szukalski in 1922, describing his work as "expressionistic and geometric at the same time, and very dynamic".

+In 1922, Torres-García returned to Italy, settling just outside Florence and moving the toy production there due to the lower costs.

-Torres-García returned to Italy that year, developing his classic and evolutionistic works.
-Spain banned the Catalan language, including his writings.
-During this period, Torres-García's mother died.
-He settled in Villefranche-sur-Mer in 1925, and had another solo exhibition at Galeries Dalmau in Barcelona the following year.
+During this time, he was hit with bad news: his mother passed away, and Spain banned the Catalan language, including all of his writings.

+He settled in Villefranche-sur-Mer in 1925 and had another solo exhibition at Galeries Dalmau in Barcelona.